Intergovernmental Cooperation in the area of Minority-Language Education

 Bilateral agreements with each provincial and territorial government are reached after the protocol for agreements, which sets the parameters for the particular period of cooperation, is signed.

-Applications for funding for complementary projects may be submitted at any time during the fiscal year.
+Applications for funding may be submitted at any time during the fiscal year.

 V. Content of application (action plan)

 - Overview of the province's/territory's minority-language education programs and second-language instruction programs.